Boson topological insulators: A window into highly entangled quantum phases

 Why does the Chern-Simons/edge theory approach select out only those phases that can exist in strict 2d while the approach of Ref. \onlinecite{hermele} does not?
 The key point is that the former approach assumes that the state in question can have a physical edge with the vacuum (equivalently a topologically trivial gapped insulator) while preserving the symmetry.
 For topological order realized at the surface of a 3d SPT phase this possibility simply does not exist.
 A trivial gapped symmetry preserving state to which the surface topological ordered state can have an interface is forbidden at the SPT surface.
 In contrast the methods of Ref. \onlinecite{hermele} only worry about consistent assignment of symmetries to the various topological quasiparticles.
 The requirement that the state allow a physical edge to the vacuum is not part of the considerations of this method.

 Below we will flesh all this out in several concrete examples.
 We first study $2d$ gapped $Z_2$ topological order with a few different symmetries in Sections. \ref{bu1rtz2}, \ref{z2t} and \ref{beyondcoh}.
 Next we use the insights from these results to provide an explicit construction of SPT phases with the same symmetries in a system of coupled layers in Sec. \ref{clayer}.
 We provide a brief discussion of the relationship between the possible surface topological order in a 3d SPT and its bulk topological field theory in Section \ref{rbtft}.
 We turn our attention then to highly entangled gapless phases.
 In Section. \ref{avl} we argue that a previously proposed gapless vortex fluid (dubbed the `Algebraic Vortex Liquid') cannot exist with time reversal symmetry in strictly $2d$ systems.
 Section \ref{3du1} contains our results on $3d$ $U(1)$ quantum liquids.
 We conclude in Section \ref{disc} with a discussion.
+Two Appendices contain important details.
+In particular in Appendix \ref{duallgw} we describe the surface Landau-Ginzburg theories for the 3d SPT phases of interest in terms of dual vortices with non-trivial structure and discuss the surface phase structure.
+We also provide an explicit derivation of this dual surface vortex theory.